Some businesses are easy to get into, but very competitive. Others are very, very hard to get into, without a lot of capital, or an original idea.

 Similarly, when someone announces a new "investment" like the Elio 3-wheeled car or the Tesla electric car, you have to ask yourself whether the company in question has the capital to dive into the very capital-intensive automobile production business.
 Tesla has done OK so far with limited production (by automotive standards) of its roadster, model-S and model-X (the latter having some teething problems as it is unnecessarily complex - the "gull wing" doors remind me too much of the Bricklin and the DeLorean).
 But the mass-production of the model-3 is taking a lot of capital and is turning into a real struggle for them, and the market for such cars may be limited.
 The first-adopter and hobbyists will all buy them - and then what?

-Then what is the fact that ever major car company on the planet, who is far better capitalized that Tesla, already has an electric car or one in the works.
+Then there is the fact that ever major car company on the planet, who are far better capitalized that Tesla, already has an electric car or one in the works.
 Nissan just introduced Leaf 2, and GM has its Bolt.
 Oh, don't be confused by "market cap" articles which say Tesla is worth more than Ford.
 I've already debunked that notion.
 "Market Cap" doesn't represent how much capital a car company has at its disposal, but rather how much the stock is worth, in theory.
 For companies like Tesla, it represents how much the founders can cash out of the deal, if they had to.

 I am not "anti-Tesla" or "anti-electric car" - only trying to be realistic, here.
 One massive recall and safety problem could bankrupt Tesla.
 Ford and GM are able to digest things like exploding gas tanks and ignition keys that shut off - and hundreds of similar issues.
 Tesla may succeed - it may be the rare start-up car company that takes off and stands on its own.
 But the track record for such companies is spotty.
 I think down the road, some other car company that wants to jump into the electric car business may buy Tesla, if Tesla hits a rough spot.
 How do you think GM was formed in the first place?
 Consolidation is the name of the game in the car business.